 In a traditional workflow, the source of truth is ambiguous.
 Is it the frontend code?
 The backend code?
 The API docs?
 The Notion page?
 When these disagree — and they always disagree eventually — humans spend hours figuring out which one is 'right.'

 Contracts make the source of truth explicit.
 The backend's OpenAPI spec is the contract for what the API provides.
 The frontend's API calls are the contract for what the client expects.
-When AppHandoff detects a mismatch between these two contracts, it doesn't try to guess which one is right — it creates a ticket that asks a human to decide.
+When the two contracts need to diverge, AppHandoff doesn't guess which one is right — the change is a ticket that asks a human to decide.

 How Contract Drift Happens